 4. The Form Complete Recruiting Play – Now, the marketer is getting creative, or at least they think they are.
-Rather than emailing the correct contact with a compelling story, you may find a marketer completing an online form on your website to try and breakthrough or bypass your internal procedures.
-On most occasions, a website form completion is fine.
+Rather than emailing the correct contact with a compelling story, you may find a marketer completing an online form on your website to try and break through or bypass your internal procedures.
+On most occasions, a website form completion is fine, and is not in itself an email marketing mistake.
 That’s what they are there for, right?
 But this rascal isn’t just competing your vendor form.
 Nope, they are filling out your career inquiry form, your new customer form, your customer complaint form, etc. In fact, if you have a form, they are completing it.
 Why?
 The misconception is that it’s okay to interrupt HR’s day to get them to forward your message to the right person.
 It’s not.
 In fact, it’s really rude.
 Delete.

-5. A Quick Chat – This one is easy to cover off.
+5. A Quick Chat – This email marketing mistake is easy to cover off.
 It’s the innocuous email requesting a “quick chat.”
-It goes something like “Hey Person, I’m Jack from Company X and I think we should schedule a quick chat to talk about something I think you need.”
+It goes something like, “Hey person, I’m Jack from Company X and I think we should schedule a quick chat to talk about something I think you need.”
 This is a lot like “The Hustle,” but even “The Hustle” has a somewhat defined reason for the call.
-The “quick chat” person is counting on the mystery and intrigue of his or her lack of specificity to draw you in like a fly to a spiderweb.
+The “quick chat” person is counting on the mystery and intrigue of his or her lack of specificity to help draw you in like a fly to a spiderweb.
 But here’s the thing…today there is no such thing as a quick chat.
-If anything, people today are wrestling with being significantly overscheduled and stressed out.
+If anything, people today are wrestling with being significantly overscheduledand stressed out.
 In fact, an alarming number of workers are so worried about their productivity that they are skipping meals.
 So, not only do marketer’s emails need to be more important than regular work to get that quick chat, sometimes they need to be more important than food!

 Do You DESERVE To Be Read?

 2. Offer Knowledge – Another way to earn the attention of your target is to lay some knowledge on them.
-This could be something like a white paper, research or an article that will be useful in helping them solve a typical problem they might normally have.
+This could be something like a white paper, research or an article that will be useful to help your audience solve a typical problem they might normally have.
 You’ll be surprised how many doors this will open.

-But you may say, “Some of these things sound like a lot of work” or there might be some expense you hadn’t thought of.
-This brings us to a reality and a bit of a misconception about email marketing in general – the idea that email marketing is a kind of cheat, a way to avoid all of that branding and advertising stuff.
-For more on this, check out Mary Kate Reed’s article on Branding vs Performance Marketing, but note the more effort you invest to build your brand (trust, reputation, quality, etc.), the less effort you will need to put into convincing a prospect that you deserve talking to.
-Brands who choose to invest only in direct marketing (like email) without building their brand, will find that these approaches may be necessary in order to “deserve” to be read.
+But you may say, “Some of these things sound like a lot of work,” or there might be some expense you hadn’t thought of.
+This brings us to a reality and a bit of a misconception about email marketing in general – the idea that email marketing is kind of a way to cheat – a way to avoid all of that branding and advertising stuff.
+For more on this, check out Mary Kate Reed’s article on Branding vs Performance Marketing, but note the more effort you invest to build your brand (trust, reputation, quality, etc.), the less effort you will need to put into convincing your audience that you deserve talking to.
+Brands that choose to invest only in direct marketing (like email) without building their brand, will find that these approaches may be necessary in order to “deserve” to be read.